 A pupil advice day is held on GCSE Results Day, during which you will be able to explore your options and request changes in subject choice.
-You should discuss any changes with your parents, the Careers Department and Mr Dawson.
+You should discuss any changes with your parents, the Careers Department and Mr Dawson or Mr Daniells.